Sometimes I write blog posts that are fact checks. But today’s is more a statement of fact. And that fact is:

-If your electricity consumption is anywhere close to normal, it’s a bad idea to blow your your only chance to use the battery rebate on a tiny 5 kilowatt-hour (kWh) battery, like the one promoted by Solar Battery Group’s letter mailout campaign.
+If your electricity consumption is anywhere close to normal, it’s a bad idea to blow your only chance to use the battery rebate on a tiny 5 kilowatt-hour (kWh) battery, like the one promoted by Solar Battery Group’s letter mailout campaign.

 Is A 5kWh Battery Big Enough?